-B.Tech. in Mechanical Engineering (Mechatronics) VI Semester Syllabus EC631PC: Microprocessors & Microcontrollers
+B.Tech. in Mechanical Engineering (Mechatronics) VI Semester Syllabus EC632PC: Microprocessor & Microcontrollers

-- 1. To familiarize the architecture of microprocessors and micro controllers - 2.
-To provide the knowledge about interfacing techniques of bus & memory. - 3.
-To understand the concepts of ARM architecture - 4.
-To study the basic concepts of Advanced ARM processors
+- Familiarize the architecture of microprocessors and micro controllers - Provide the knowledge about interfacing techniques of bus & memory. - Understand the concepts of ARM architecture - Study the basic concepts of Advanced ARM processors.